leeprovoost/go-rest-api-template/README.md

 # go-rest-api-template [ ![Codeship Status for leeprovoost/go-rest-api-template](https://codeship.com/projects/89ed2300-9d8f-0133-5815-1a74f7994c2d/status?branch=master)](https://codeship.com/projects/127524)

-*WORK IN PROGRESS: documentation is not yet on par with a recent major refactoring exercise (3 April 2016)*
+*WORK IN PROGRESS: documentation is not yet on par with a recent major refactoring exercise (6 July 2016)*

-Reusable template for building REST Web Services in Golang.
+Template for building REST Web Services in Golang.
 Uses gorilla/mux as a router/dispatcher and Negroni as a middleware handler.
-Tested against Go 1.5.
+Tested against Go 1.6.

 ## Introduction